OpenDSA/OpenDSA/RST/en/Glossary.rst

       In set notation, binary relation :math:`R` on set :math:`S` is reflexive if :math:`aRa` for all :math:`a \in \mathbf{S}`.

+   Region Quadtree

+      A :term:`spatial data structure` for storing 2D pixel data.
+The idea is that the root of the tree represents the entire image, and it is recursively divided into four equal subquadrants if not all pixels associated with the current node have the same value.
+This is structurally equivalent to a :term:`PR quadtree`, only the decomposition rule is changed.

    relation
       In set notation, a relation :math:`R` over set :math:`\mathbf{S}` is a set of ordered pairs from